-- Cranberries - Slightly sweet, slightly tart. and a little chewy.
-Dried cherries work great too.
+- Cranberries are slightly sweet and slightly tart and provide a chewy texture.
+Dried cherries work great, too.

-- Goat cheese - I love the tangy creaminess.
-If you're not a goat cheese fan, feta is a great substitution.
+- Goat cheese has a delightful tangy creaminess.
+If you're not a fan of goat cheese, feta is a great substitution.

 Please see the recipe card for complete instructions and ingredient amounts.

-- Add the shallots to the bacon drippings.
-Cook, stirring occasionally until the shallots are golden brown.
+Step 5: Add the shallots to the bacon drippings.
+Cook, stirring occasionally, until the shallots are golden brown.
 Transfer to a paper towel-lined plate.
 The shallots will continue to crisp as they cool.

 As a main dish, serve one squash per person.
 As a side dish, one squash serves two people.
 If serving as part of a holiday meal alongside other side dishes, figure one squash for four people.